Definition of Cycloplegic Refraction

-A cycloplegic refraction simply means the patient’s eyes are dilated prior to performing the test used to determine the patient’s glasses prescription called refraction.
+A cycloplegic refraction simply means that the patient’s eyes are dilated prior to performing the test used to determine the patient’s glasses prescription.

 The refraction is normally performed before the patient is given dilating drops.
 However, there are times when it is necessary to dilate before performing a refraction in order to get more accurate results.
 Reasons to do this can include:

 - Prior to LASIK or other refractive surgery

 - Prior to cataract surgery in some cases

 The term cycloplegia is derived from the Greek kyklo meaning circle or ring, and -plegia meaning paralysis.
 It is the paralysis of both the iris (specifically the sphincter muscle) and the ciliary body of the eye.

 Cyclopentolate, also known as Cyclogyl, is the most common dilating drop used to induce cycloplegia prior to refraction, although Mydriacyl (tropicamide) can also be used.

 Cyclogyl is used because of its rapid onset (about 30 minutes) and effect on accommodation.
 Cyclogyl is most commonly used for: